 Another crucial factor is the wide scope and variety of STI activities.
-The category system used by the OECD yields 42 broad fields of STI research and development, each divided into multiple individual topics, disciplines and associated communities of interest.12 The Institute for Scientific Information's classification scheme, as used in this report, divides science into 254 subject categories, each with its own priorities,
+The category system used by the OECD yields 42 broad fields of STI research and development, each divided into multiple individual topics, disciplines and associated communities of interest.
+The Institute for Scientific Information's classification scheme, as used in this report, divides science into 254 subject categories, each with its own priorities,

-Figure 1.1 / Dimensions of complexity

-DIVERSE INFLUENCES ON STI

-Individuals and communities of researchers, all with their own aims and values can affect ability to address many SDGs.

-Institutionalized disciplines, each with their own distinctive understandings and cultures.

-Priorities for research and innovation are also shaped by governments and businesses, driven by specific interests and politics.
-Variations in socio-ecological contexts e.g. national governments differ from each other by a factor of more than 100,000 in the resources they can mobilize.

-Stark differences in power, privilege and capacity
+Figure 1.1 / Dimensions of complexity [close to] 200 NATION STATES Stark with a vast array differences of geographical, DIVERSE INFLUENCES ON STI in power, jurisdictional and cultural privilege and Individuals and communities of settinas researchers, all with their own aims capacity An estimated 108 types of and values ecosystem, each with its own e.g. national Institutionalized disciplines, each with implications for relations governments differ their own distinctive understandings between society, technology and from each other SUSTAINABLE environments and cultures. by a factor of more DEVELOPMENT than 100,000 in the GOALS resources they can Priorities for research and innovation are also mobilize. shaped by governments and businesses, driven by specific interests and politics.
+Variations in socio-ecological contexts 17 231 169 Goals Indicators Targets can affect ability to address many SDGs.

-addressed through the contrasting lenses of more than 21,000 academic journals.13 In the field of technological applications, the International Patent Classification divides technology into around 70,000 distinct areas.14
+addressed through the contrasting lenses of more than 21,000 academic journals.
+In the field of technological applications, the International Patent Classification divides technology into around 70,000 distinct areas.